newrelic/nr1-workshop/lab2/INSTRUCTIONS.md

 3. And then add the following method to the nerdlet in `lab2/nerdlets/my-nerdlet/index.js`.
 Note that we're using the `navigation` object's `openEntity`.

-FIXME: this does not work, although the alternative option below does
 ```javascript
     openEntity() {
         const { entityGuid, appName } = this.state;